albina-euregio/albina-website/README.md

 Use `npm install` to download necessary packages.

-Use `npm start` and browse to http://localhost:8080/ to use webpack's dev server.
+Use `npm start` and browse to http://localhost:8080/ to use dev server.

 ### Run with sample data

-Use `npm run start-dev` and browse to http://localhost:8080/ to use webpack's dev server.
+Use `npm run start-dev` and browse to http://localhost:8080/ to use dev server.

-Configuration for dev (enviroment) is defined in config-dev.json, which overrides settings in config.json
+Configuration for dev (environment) is defined in config-dev.json, which overrides settings in config.json

 ## Deployment